quixio/template-clickstream/Stream data from CSV/README.md

 # Stream data from CSV

-This project was created from a [the RealTime From File library item](https://github.com/quixio/quix-samples/tree/main/python/sources/Real-Time-From-File) and modified to read data from TSV instead of CSV and use one stream for each visitor UUID.
+This project was created from a [the RealTime From File library item](https://github.com/quixio/quix-samples/tree/main/python/sources/Real-Time-From-File), modified to read data from TSV instead of CSV and use one stream for each visitor UUID.